OPT Loader Operator Jobs

 Can a Loader Operator employer sponsor me for an H-1B or other long-term visa after OPT?

 It depends on the employer's size and the role structure.
-The H-1B requires the position to qualify as a specialty occupation requiring a bachelor's degree, which is difficult to establish for most Loader Operator roles.
-H-2B is a more realistic path for seasonal construction employers.
+The H-1B visa requires the position to qualify as a specialty occupation requiring a bachelor's degree, which is difficult to establish for most Loader Operator roles.
+H-2B visa is a more realistic path for seasonal construction employers.
 Some large infrastructure companies with in-house legal teams have sponsored operators through other categories, so it is worth asking directly.